benphelps/homepage-docs/src/pages/en/configs/services.md

 ## Groups

-Groups are defined as the top-level array entries.
+Groups are defined as top-level array entries.

 ```yaml
 - Group A: